andadapt/lessons/ks3/year8/hardware/PITCHME.md

 ## Plenary

-I am the smart part of the computer, I complete all the processing Everything connects to me, without me none of the other hardware could work together I store large amounts of data permanently, even when the power is off.
+- I am the smart part of the computer, I complete all the processing
+- Everything connects to me, without me none of the other hardware could work together
+- I store large amounts of data permanently, even when the power is off.
-I store data that is being used by the CPU, when the power is turned off, all my information is wiped.
+- I store data that is being used by the CPU, when the power is turned off, all my information is wiped.
-I can read disks using a laser
+- I can read disks using a laser
-I display the images on your screen
+- I display the images on your screen

-On your mini-whiteboards, write which hardware component I am describing.
+In the chat windowwrite which hardware component I am describing.